ankhralovich/ttrpg-character-creator/README.md

 # ttrpg-character-creator
-A characters management system to add, edit, search, and manage data for DnD games.
+A characters management system to add, edit, search, and manage data for fantasy TTRPG games.